absahir/Assignment-1/README.md

 > What technologies would this additional product or service utilize?

- Pretty much all of these offerings can be made using the current technology available with
+ Pretty much all of these offerings can be made using the current technology available with Acorns.
+However, upcoming technologies like Blockchain can help Acorns in making foray into peer to peer transaction and can grow into a full fledged financial institution.

-* Why are these technologies appropriate for your solution?
+ > Why are these technologies appropriate for your solution?

+ All the technologies in Acorns stack are scalable and flexible enought to help it expand its offerings.

- ## Conclusion
+ ## Conclusion:

-AbhiPLACEHOLDER
+ Currently Acorns is placed in a safe niche with no immediate threats.
+The growth of its customer base is growing and that in turn ins fuelling its growth.
+However, the small size of its typical client's holdings and the limited flexibility of its current investments options can be a strain on the sustainablity of its business model.
+Thus, it is high time Acorns shifts gears and boldly embaraces new areas of growth and leverages new technoolgies to grow domestically and internaltionally.

+Acorns has

  ## Reference